Palestine Children's Relief Fund

 The Palestine Children's Relief Fund (PCRF) is a registered 501(c)(3) non-governmental organization established in 1991, by, according to its website, "concerned people in the U.S. to address the medical and humanitarian crisis facing Palestinian youths in the Middle East."
 The main objective of the PCRF is to locate in the United States and Europe free medical care for children who cannot be adequately treated in the Middle East.
 Since 1991, tens of thousands of young people have received medical treatment through the PCRF.

-The PCRF was founded by Steve Sosebee, who currently serves as the organization's President.
+The PCRF was founded by Steve Sosebee, who served as the organization's President for 30 years.